 Small Business Investment Credit - A refundable tax credit of up to 25 percent against individual income taxes for investing in certain qualified small Minnesota businesses.
 The Department of Employment and Economic Development (DEED) will certify investors, investment funds and businesses for this tax credit program.
-The funding for this tax credit program is capped at \$11 million in FY 2011 and \$12 million per year for in FY 2012 and FY 2013 with the credit scheduled to sunset after 2014.
+The funding for this tax credit program is capped at \$15 million in FY 2015 and \$15 million per year for in FY 2016 and FY 2017 with the credit scheduled to sunset after tax year 2016 (FY 2017).
 This credit is also known as an "Angel" tax credit for small business investment.
 Enacted in 2010.